igpremuo/name-splitter/README.md

 String lastName = NameSplitter.split(nameToSplit)[NameSplitter.LAST_NAME];
 ```

-Adapted for spanish names but extensible for others countries.
+Adapted for spanish names but extensible for others countries names.

-## Test
+## Accuracy of splitting

-Tested with a total of 230 spanish names with an accurate of 98.7%.
+Tested with a total of 230 spanish names with an accuracy of 98.7%.